Positselski duality in $\infty$-categories: General preliminaries

-The free-forgetful adjunction restricts to an adjunction $F_M:\D\rightleftarrows \LMod_M\fr(\D):U_M\fr$.
-By \cite[1.8]{christ_2023} this is the minimal adjunction with adjunction monad equivalent to $M$.
+By \cite[1.8]{christ_2023} this is the minimal adjunction whose adjunction monad is equivalent to $M$---in particular, the forgetful functor $U_M\fr$ is fully faithful.

 Using Lurie's $\infty$-categorical version of the Barr--Beck theorem we can also identify the free-forgetful adjunction as the maximal adjunction with adjunction monad $M$.

-\begin{theorem}[{\cite[4.7.3.5]{Lurie_HA}}] A functor $G\: \D\to \mathcal{E}$ of $\infty$-categories is monadic if and only if \begin{enumerate} \item $G$ admits a left adjoint, \item $G$ is conservative, and \item the category $\D$ admits colimits of $G$-split simplicial objects, and these are preserved under $G$. \end{enumerate} \end{theorem}
+\begin{theorem}[{\cite[4.7.3.5]{Lurie_HA}}] A functor $G\: \mathcal{E}\to \D$ of $\infty$-categories is monadic if and only if \begin{enumerate} \item $G$ admits a left adjoint, \item $G$ is conservative, and \item the category $\mathcal{E}$ admits colimits of $G$-split simplicial objects, and these are preserved under $G$. \end{enumerate} \end{theorem}

-\begin{remark} By definition, if a functor $G\: \D\to \mathcal{E}$ is monadic, then there is an equivalence of categories $\mathcal{E}\simeq \LMod_{GF}(\D)$, where $F$ is the left adjoint of $G$. \end{remark}
+\begin{remark} By definition, if a functor $G\: \mathcal{E}\to \D$ is monadic, then there is an equivalence of categories $\mathcal{E}\simeq \LMod_{GF}(\D)$, where $F$ is the left adjoint of $G$. \end{remark}

-\begin{definition} Dually, given any comonad $C$ on an $\infty$-category $\D$, there is a forgetful functor $U_C\: \LComod_C(\D)\to \D$, which admits a right adjoint
+\begin{definition} Dually, given any comonad $C$ on an $\infty$-category $\mathcal{E}$, there is a forgetful functor $U_C\: \LComod_C(\mathcal{E})\to \mathcal{E}$, which admits a right adjoint

 We call this the \emph{cofree comodule functor}, and hence the adjunction $U_C\dashv F_C$ is called the \emph{cofree-forgetful} adjunction of $C$.
+Any adjunction

-Any adjunction equivalent to a cofree-forgetful adjunction for some comonad $C$ is said to be \emph{comonadic}.
-A functor $G\: \D\to \mathcal{E}$ is said to be \emph{comonadic} if it is equivalent to the left adjoint of a comonadic adjunction. \end{definition}
+equivalent to a cofree-forgetful adjunction for some comonad $C$ on $\mathcal{E}$ is said to be \emph{comonadic}.
+A functor $F\: \D\to \mathcal{E}$ is said to be \emph{comonadic} if it is equivalent to the left adjoint of a comonadic adjunction. \end{definition}